 Remember Mobile Devices

-Mobile devices pose a very real security risk to businesses, as most personal devices are not protected by high-level software.
-This means that accessing business data, including emails, on personal mobile devices can leave businesses vulnerable to cyber attacks.
+Mobile devices pose a very real security risk to businesses, as most personal devices are not protected by high-level software like this mobile anti-virus. his means that accessing business data, including emails, on personal mobile devices can leave businesses vulnerable to cyber attacks.
 New businesses should draw up policies requiring employees who access business data on mobile devices to use full password protection, including fingerprinting where possible.
 Installing security apps on phones and tablets is also an effective way to prevent cyber attacks through public networks, providing a much stronger defense against these very real threats.